Szczecin water pumps: Description

-The pumps are made of iron and have a form of almost 3 metre (9.8 ft.) high column with diameter of 36 cm (14.2 in) and base in the shape of the square with the side dimensions of 61 cm (24 in).
-They are painted in a blue colour with a yellow crown placed at the top and red, yellow and blue coat of arms of Szczecin at the bottom.
-They were originally painted as such in 19th century, and after World War 2, they were repainted to a green colour.
+The pumps are made of iron and have a form of almost 3-metre-tall (9.8 ft.) column with diameter of 36 cm (14.2 in) and base in the shape of the square with the side dimensions of 61 cm (24 in).
+The water is pumped with a hand lever and discharged from an opening in a form of a sculpture of a dragon.
+They are painted in a blue colour with a yellow crown placed at the top and a city coat of arms at the bottom.
+They were originally painted as such in 19th century, and after World War 2, were repainted to green.
 At the beginning of the 21st century, the pumps were repainted to their original colours.
-Water is discharged from the sculpture of a dragon.

-The pumps are independent from the city water supply network, with the water being pumped with hand lever.
-Many of the pumps don't work anymore, due to the lowering of the groundwater levels in the 2000s.
+The pumps are independent from the city water supply network, instructed using the ground water.
+Many of them do not work anymore, due to the lowering of the groundwater levels in the 2000s.
 They are under the administration and maintenance of the Szczecin Department of Water Supply and Sewage.

 The pumps are colloquially known as Berliners, as they are the same model as the historical water pumps in the city of Berlin, Germany.

-There are currently 28 in the city, located at:
+There are currently 28 of them in the city, located at: